VESPo: Verified Evaluation of Secret Polynomials: Introduction

 \subsection{Our contributions}

-Our contributions are the following: \newcounter{myenum} \begin{itemize}[leftmargin=2\labelsep] \item An (unencrypted) Verifiable Polynomial Evaluation (VPE) scheme with public verification, supporting \emph{secured dynamic updates}, meaning that updating only a few coefficients of $P$ does not require performing the whole setup again (\cref{sec:dynamic,protoDynClear}).
-The polynomial is stored in cleartext on the server, and the technique used to provide a correct and sound protocol uses both Merkle trees and pairings.
+Our contributions are the following: \newcounter{myenum} \begin{itemize}[leftmargin=2\labelsep] \item An (unencrypted) Verifiable Polynomial Evaluation (VPE) scheme with public verification, supporting \emph{secured dynamic updates} ~ (\cref{sec:dynamic,protoDynClear}).
+The polynomial is stored in cleartext on the Server, and the technique used to provide a correct and sound protocol uses both Merkle trees and pairings.
 A Horner-like evaluation scheme is used to optimize the evaluation of the difference polynomial for the proof, and no secrets are required to perform the verification. \item A novel \emph{encrypted, dynamic and private} VPE protocol (\cref{sec:full,proto:full}).
-That is, the polynomial is stored encrypted on the server, and efficient updates to individual coefficients can be performed.
+That is, the polynomial is stored encrypted on the Server, and efficient updates to individual coefficients can be performed.
 This is achieved by combining a linearly homomorphic cryptosystem with techniques from the first scheme.
-Note however, this scheme does not support public verification as this verification now requires some secrets from the client. \item A new Dynamic Proof of Retrievability (DPoR) scheme that is the first to simultaneously support small server storage, dynamic updates, and efficient audits (\cref{sec:por,protoPor}), based on our novel encrypted, dynamic VPE protocol.
-Previous work either had poly-logarithmic audits and linear extra storage, or sub-linear extra storage and polynomial audits; ours is the first to achieve both sub-linear extra storage and optimal $\bigO{\log n}$ client time for updates and audits.
-This could be beneficial especially in blockchain settings such as FileCoin wherethe proof and verification must be done on-chain. \item Experimental timings based on our encrypted VPE and dynamic PoR protocols that indicate VPE up to millions of coefficients and DPoR up to terabytes of data, both with client cost less than a few milliseconds (\cref{tab:lintests,table:results}).\\ \end{itemize}
+Note however, this scheme does not support public verification as this verification now requires some secrets from the Client. \item A new Dynamic Proofs of Retrievability (DPoR) scheme that is the first to simultaneously support small Server storage, dynamic updates, and efficient audits (\cref{sec:por,protoPor}), based on our novel encrypted, dynamic VPE protocol.
+Previous work either had poly-logarithmic time audits and linear extra storage, or sub-linear extra storage and polynomial-time audits; ours is the first to achieve both sub-linear extra storage and optimal $\bigO{\log n}$ Client time for updates and audits.
+This could be beneficial especially in blockchain settings such as FileCoin where the proof and verification must be done on-chain~\cite{ProtocolLabs:2017:Filecoin}. \item A full implementation and experimental timings based on our encrypted VPE and dynamic PoR protocols that indicate VPE up to millions of coefficients and DPoR up to terabytes of data, both with Client cost less than a few milliseconds (\cref{tab:lintests,table:results}). \end{itemize}